By Mark Samuel –

 And with each problem, my anxiety grew.

-We were nowhere near ready to implement our new online version with a real audience, much less a test audience.
+We were nowhere near ready to implement our new virtual training with a test audience, much less a real audience.

 Luckily, David talked me off the ledge, and offered to do another 2-hour rehearsal to get prepared.